osequi/old-somenage-1/theme/typographic-scale/README.md

 ## typographicScale
 Defines the typographic scale.

+The scale defines how typographic elements vary in size compared to the body text.
 The scale comes from one of the presets: linear scale, modular scale.

 **Kind**: global variable